rawgraphs/rawgraphs-app/README.md

 Michele Mauri <michele.mauri@polimi.it>
 Giorgio Uboldi <giorgio.uboldi@polimi.it>
 Matteo Azzi <matteo.azzi@polimi.it>
 Azzurra Pini <azzurra.pini@polimi.it>

-**Want to contribute?
-You are more than welcome!
-Just fork the repo and create issues and pull requests!**

 If you want to know more about Raw, how it works and future developments, please visit the [offical website](http://raw.densitydesign.org).
 For any specific request or comment we suggest you to use Github or the [Google group](http://).
 If none of these worked for you, you can write us at <raw@densitydesign.org>.

+Want to contribute to Raw's development?
+You are more than welcome!
+Just fork the repo and use Github's issues and pull requests.

 ##License